MDO Plywood Price (2026): Per-Sheet Cost & Per-Pour Math

 The 30 to 40% per-sheet premium for HDO buys roughly twice the reuse cycles.
 That headline ratio is the simple version.
 The textured version: where the project sits inside the reuse-count distribution determines whether the upgrade is the right call.

 Below ten pours per panel, MDO is correct.
 The HDO premium is wasted because you will never use the extra reuse capacity.
 Ten to fifteen pours is the neutral zone — cost-per-pour is roughly even between MDO 2S and HDO Premium 2S, so the choice falls on finish quality.
-HDO produces a near-mirror fair-face concrete finish; MDO produces a smooth-but-not-glossy finish.
-Architectural exposed concrete jobs lean HDO.
-Standard structural pours lean MDO.
+HDO produces a near-mirror fair-face concrete finish; MDO produces a matte finish that is smooth but not glossy.
+Architectural exposed concrete jobs that want glossy lean HDO.
+Architectural exposed concrete jobs that want matte lean matte phenolic surface film MDO.
+Standard structural pours that will be painted lean kraft-overlay MDO.

 Above fifteen pours, HDO wins on cost.
 A high-reuse parking-deck or industrial form job will burn through three MDO panels in the time it burns through one HDO panel; the HDO premium pays for itself.
 For the deeper write-up on the choice between the two, the HDO vs MDO comparison runs the full decision tree.